List of Only Fools and Horses characters: Reg Trotter

 Reginald "Reg" Trotter is the estranged father of Del Boy, stepfather of Rodney, and son of Grandad.

-Reg abandons his family shortly after the death of his wife Joan, upon which he steals Del's sixteenth birthday cake and Rodney's piggy bank.
+Reg abandons his family shortly after the death of his wife Joan.
+He leaves on Del's 16th birthday, taking his cake and Rodney's piggy bank.
 Eighteen years later he returns, in the episode Thicker than Water, claiming to have a hereditary blood disorder.
 When the results reveal Del and Rodney to have different blood groups, he attempts to split the family by questioning Del's paternity.
 He quickly leaves once it becomes known that he has forged the test results himself and is never heard from again.
 As with their mother, he is often mentioned by Del in other episodes.
 It was revealed in the final episode Sleepless in Peckham that Rodney is not in fact Reg's biological son, but Freddie Robdal's.
 It is also shown in Rock & Chips he is an abusive husband to Joan, earning him the hatred of Del and Freddie, and has an affair with Nag's Head barmaid Val.

 Vi Trotter

 Violet "Vi" Trotter was the estranged, sharp-tongued wife of Ted Trotter, mother of Reg and the paternal grandmother of Del Boy.

-Long-dead by Only Fools and Horses, Vi first appeared in the second and third episodes of the prequel Rock & Chips, Five Gold Rings and The Frog and the Pussycat, where she baby-sat the infant Rodney – much to the fury of her husband, who resented her for throwing him out after she had discovered his affair with Alice Ball, Trigger's grandmother.
+Long dead by Only Fools and Horses, Vi first appeared in the second and third episodes of the prequel Rock & Chips, Five Gold Rings and The Frog and the Pussycat, where she babysat the infant Rodney – much to the fury of her husband, who resented her for throwing him out after she had discovered his affair with Alice Ball, Trigger's grandmother.
 Despite her contempt for her husband, Vi maintained a friendly relationship with her son, grandson and daughter-in-law, and doted on Rodney.
 Vi mentioned she worked as the charlady for an art dealer, as Del mentioned in Yesterday Never Comes; however, she did not mention that she had stolen a valuable artwork from her employer.
+According to Del's autobiography, she became ill in 1963 and died the following year, shortly after Joan.